Thank You For Voting – Best Foundation Repair Company in Hampton Roads

 The purpose of a vapor barrier is to prevent ground moisture from seeping into the crawl space environment.
 This helps prevent the accumulation of mold, mildew, and other harmful microorganisms that thrive in damp environments.

-Vapor barriers are particularly important in areas that experience high levels of humidity or with a high groundwater table.
-In these regions, moisture can easily infiltrate the crawl space and lead to problems, such as structural damage, musty odors, and poor indoor air quality because some of the air in your crawl space flows into your home’s living area via the stack effect.
+Moisture barriers are particularly important in areas that experience high levels of humidity or with a high groundwater table.
+In these regions, moisture infiltration can lead to problems like structural damage, musty odors, and poor indoor air quality.

 Crawl space encapsulation involves completely sealing off the crawl space to help protect your home’s structural integrity.